 Months of entry

-This well-established programme is accredited by CILIP (to 2019).
-It attracts an outstanding team of researchers, teachers, students, practitioners and information industry leaders.
+UCL has been the home of professional library training and education since 1919.
+The current programme continues to attract an outstanding team of researchers, teachers, students, practitioners and information industry leaders.
 It combines an appreciation of the traditional library with the latest developments in internet and digital technologies to develop an understanding of the ever-evolving information environment.

-Students benefit from UCL's proximity to major libraries and repositories, including the British Library and the Senate House LIbrary of the University of London.
+Students benefit from UCL's proximity to major libraries and repositories, including the British Library, UCL Special Collections and the Senate House Library of the University of London.

 Fees and funding